Battle of Pea Ridge: Action at Bentonville

 Warned by scouts and Arkansas unionists, Curtis rapidly concentrated his outlying units behind Little Sugar Creek, placing William Vandever's 700-man brigade, who marched 42 mi in 16 hours from Huntsville to Little Sugar Creek.
 But Curtis's right flank also suffered from Sigel's having sent a 360-man task force to the west, where they would miss the next three days of fighting.
 Sigel also withdrew a cavalry patrol from the road on which the Confederate army was advancing; however, Colonel Frederick Schaefer of the 2nd Missouri Infantry, on his own initiative, extended his patrols to cover the gap.
 When Van Dorn's advance guard blundered into one of these patrols near Elm Springs, the Federals were alerted.
 Still, Sigel was so slow in evacuating Bentonville that his rear guard was nearly snared by Van Dorn on March 6 as he advanced.

 Waiting until the Confederate advance was nearly upon him, Sigel ordered his 600 men and six guns to fall back on a road leading northeast toward Curtis's position.
 The Confederate 1st Missouri Cavalry led by Elijah Gates attacked from the south to cut off Sigel's retreat.
 They managed to surprise and capture a company of the 36th Illinois, but many were freed when Sigel's withdrawing men unexpectedly bumped into them.
-Sigel managed to fight his way through Gates' men, helped by a blunder by confederate Brig.
+Sigel managed to fight his way through Gates' men, helped by a blunder by Confederate Brig.
 Gen. James M. McIntosh.

 McIntosh had planned to envelop Sigel's force from the northwest while Gates closed the trap on the south.
 However, McIntosh mistakenly took his 3,000-man cavalry brigade too far up a northerly road.
 After marching three miles out of his way, he turned his troopers onto the road leading east into the Little Sugar Creek valley.
 By the time they reached the site where Sigel's northeast road met McIntosh's east-bound road, the Federal general's men had already passed the intersection thus avoiding a disaster.
 When the 3rd Texas Cavalry charged, they ran smack into Sigel's main line.
-The Confederates lost 10 killed and about 20 wounded to Federal artillery and rifle fire and the Union position held.
+The Confederates lost 10 men while 20 or more were wounded by Federal artillery and rifle fire and the Union position held.